DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/Bank Reconciliation Matching Rules.md

 ms.dyn365.ops.version: [name of release that feature was introduced in, see list here: https://microsoft.sharepoint.com/teams/DynDoc/_layouts/15/WopiFrame.aspx?sourcedoc={23419e1c-eb64-42e9-aa9b-79875b428718}&action=edit&wd=target%28Core%20Dynamics%20AX%20CP%20requirements%2Eone%7C4CC185C0%2DEFAA%2D42CD%2D94B9%2D8F2A45E7F61A%2FVersions%20list%20for%20docs%20topics%7CC14BE630%2D5151%2D49D6%2D8305%2D554B5084593C%2F%29]
 ---

-### 3.1.4.
-Bank Reconciliation Matching Rules
+### Bank Reconciliation Matching Rules
-#### 3.1.4.1	Group by Document Capability
+#### Group by Document Capability

 D365 standard does not have the capability to match one transaction in the bank statement to multiple transactions in the D365 Bank Transactions that have the same journal id or cheque number.
-This functionality extends the automatic reconciliation matching rules by adding <b> ‘Group by document’. </b>
+This functionality extends the automatic reconciliation matching rules by adding **‘Group by document’.**

 The feature can be activated from ***Cash and bank management > Setup > Advanced bank reconciliation setup > Reconciliation matching rules***